SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

 * `abstol` - Absolute tolerance in adaptive timestepping.
 Defaults to 1e-3.
 * `reltol` - Relative tolerance in adaptive timestepping.
 Defaults to 1e-6.
 * `maxiters` - Maximum number of iterations before stopping.
 Defaults to 1e9.
-* `Δtmax` - Maximum Δt for adaptive timestepping.
+* `dtmax` - Maximum dt for adaptive timestepping.
 Defaults to half the timespan.
-* `Δtmin` - Minimum Δt for adaptive timestepping.
+* `dtmin` - Minimum dt for adaptive timestepping.
 Defaults to 1e-10.
 * `autodiff` - Turns on/off the use of autodifferentiation (via ForwardDiff) in the implicit solvers which use `NLsolve`.
 Default is true.
 * `internalnorm` - The norm function `internalnorm(u)` which error estimates are calculated.